Interested in the 2021 – 2022 F.L.A.G. Program?

 - being actively involved in community issues is their responsibility.

-UW-Extension Impact by the Numbers:
+Columbia County Extension Impact by the Numbers:

 - Since 2009, six high schools in Columbia County have nominated 80 juniors to participate in the program.